-Connor graduated from Virginia Tech in 2012 with a degree in Communication Studies, and went on to receive his Master of Arts in Teaching with an Elementary specialization from UNCW in 2018.
+Connor graduated from Virginia Tech in 2012 with a degree in Communication Studies and went on to receive his Master of Arts in Teaching with an Elementary specialization from UNC-Wilmington in 2018.
 He’s been active in his community, working with the Boys and Girls Club in Wilmington, helping tutor elementary students through the UNCW Learning Lab, and as a Family Resource Literacy Specialist at AmeriCorps.
-He has over 3 years of experience working with children and in classrooms.
+He has over three years of experience working with children and in classrooms.
 Connor’s goal is to help students flourish, and create an environment that encourages community, communication, and lifelong learning.
-He will be pursuing his Montessori Licensure in Upper Elementary I-II beginning this year.
+He is currently pursuing his Montessori Licensure in Upper Elementary I-II.

 Erica Halter, Upper Elementary Co-Teacher

-Erica grew up exploring, skiing, and enjoying life in Fort Collins, Colorado.
+Erica grew up exploring, skiing, and enjoying life in Fort Collins, CO.
 She decided to move across the country to attend college at Clemson University.
 While at Clemson, she studied Elementary Education with a Math and Science Emphasis.
-During this time, her parents decided to follow her and moved to Chapel Hill.
-This led to her spending summers in Chapel Hill working as a nanny for children who attend a Montessori school and as a summer camp counselor/director at MCS in Durham.
-There she was introduced to the Montessori philosophy, and was impressed by the students' intelligence, compassion, and independence.
-She spent a year teaching at a public school in Bluffton, SC before realizing that a Montessori school would be a great fit.
-She loves the close knit community at WOM and has been with the Yellow Class since the beginning.
+During this time, her parents decided to follow her to the East Coast and moved to Chapel Hill.
+This led to her spending summers in Chapel Hill working as a nanny for children who attend a Montessori school and as a summer camp counselor/director at Montessori Community School in Durham.
+There she was introduced to the Montessori philosophy and was impressed by the students' intelligence, compassion, and independence.
+She spent a year teaching at a public school in Bluffton, SC, before realizing that a Montessori school would be a great fit.
+She loves the close knit community at WOM and has been with the Yellow/Sycamore Class since the beginning.
 In her free time, she loves to be active, eat delicious food, travel, laugh with friends and family, and play games.